 Description of Research Expertise:

-Dr. Luning Prak works on the genetics of the antibody repertoire in autoimmunity.
+Dr. Luning Prak studies the antibody repertoire in health and disease.

-Key words: antibody, V(D)J recombination, receptor editing, immunoglobulin, autoimmunity, antibody repertoire, lupus, diabetes
+Key words: antibody, antibody repertoire, V(D)J recombination, receptor editing, immunoglobulin, autoimmunity, clone tracking, minimal residual disease

 Description of Research

 Antibodies are proteins produced by B lymphocytes that are important for immune defense, but also serve as ubiquitous biomarkers for immunity and disease.
 The proliferation of B cells derived from a single precursor cell (i.e., a clone) can reflect a robust immune response, an autoimmune disease process or herald B cell malignancy.
 Each B cell usually makes only one kind of antibody and each person has about 100 billion different B cells (this collection is called the antibody "repertoire").
 My lab studies the B cell repertoire by sequencing the DNA rearrangements that create antibodies.
 These DNA rearrangements are diverse; hence, when sufficiently similar rearrangements are observed, they are likely to derive from B cells that are clonally related.
 By studying the clonal landscape of the human B cell repertoire using next-generation sequencing (NGS), we hope to better understand how B cells mature and evolve in different organs in health and disease.
 We are also harnessing this knowledge to create clinical lab tests that identify and track B cell clones.